kmarkus/microblx/API_Changes.md

 ## v0.7.1

+- core: add environment variable `UBX_PATH` that can be used to specify alternative installation paths.
+If defined, ubx will search the colon separated list of directories for ubx headers and modules.

 - core: ffi: types: strip preprocessor directives from types that are fed to the ffi.
 This is to allow include guards in these header files.